-- 13 The file you just created (common/ubq_ww_eq.ref) also contains the appropriate information required by NAMD to identify the SMD atom.
+13 The file you just created (common/ubq_ww_eq.ref) also contains the appropriate information required by NAMD to identify the SMD atom.
 Again, check this by finding the row or line that corresponds to the C{α} atom as shown in Fig. 19 (a) for the glycine (b) residue number 76 (c) or C terminus.
-This atom, that should have occupancy 1 (e), will be pulled in the simulation. - 14 When you are done with the comparison of your file with Figs. 18 and 19, close nedit.
-Note that coordinates (columns 7, 8, and 9) in your file will not necessarily match the ones shown in the figures because initial velocities in the equilibration were chosen randomly.
+This atom, that should have occupancy 1 (e), will be pulled in the simulation.